molgenis/molgenis-compute/molgenis-compute-core/BOOTSTRAP_GENERATE_DOCS.md

 * ```asciidoc -b ~/.asciidoc/backends/bootstrap/bootstrap-docs/bootstrap-docs ~/.asciidoc/README.txt```

 ##Error message:
-If you get a error you probablly should create a directory for the generated doc.
+If you get a error you probably should create a directory for the generated doc.

 ##Adding pictures
 for adding pictures use img tags in the generated html